peterpme/ng-smooth-scroll/README.md

 # Angular Smooth Scrolling Directive

 An AngularJS directive that makes scrolling seamless on your page.
-Based on [Chris Coyier's Smooth-Scrolling jQuery Implementation](http://css-tricks.com/snippets/jquery/smooth-scrolling/)

 ## Browser Support